leafac/leafac.com/prose/playing-the-game-with-plt-redex/metafunctions.md

 draft: true
 ---

-The metafunction is the most familiar of all PLT Redex forms: it is a function on terms.
-While [pattern matching](pattern-matching) is analog to a regular expression that recognizes a term, a metafunction is analog to search-and-replace with regular expressions and capture groups.
-In programming languages, metafunctions are the small utilities, for example, substituting variables for their values (a metafunction generally notated as `program-fragment[variable\value]`), and evaluating primitive operators (a metafunction generally named `δ`).
-We define a metafunction with the [`define-metafunction`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=define-metafunction#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._define-metafunction%29%29) form:<label class="margin-note"><input type="checkbox"><span markdown="1">A metafunction is similar to [`define/match`](https://docs.racket-lang.org/reference/match.html?q=define%2Fmatch#%28form._%28%28lib._racket%2Fmatch..rkt%29._define%2Fmatch%29%29) in that it compares the inputs to patterns and executes the first clause that matches.
-More generally, it is similar to forms for multi-way conditionals, for example, `case` and `cond`.</span></label>
+From all the PLT Redex forms for manipulating with terms, we begin with the metafunction because it is the most familiar—it is just a function on terms.
+We define a metafunction with the [`define-metafunction`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=define-metafunction#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._define-metafunction%29%29) form including [patterns](pattern-matching) that match the input terms, and templates to compute the output terms:

 ```racket
 (define-metafunction <language>